Improving Business Efficiency With Automation

-These days there is much talk about robots taking our jobs and many tasks being automated.
-As much as many people don’t like change this is something that is already happening and changing the way business is done such as Amazon.
-It is inevitable and businesses that do not do so will struggle to contain their cost structures and therefore pricing compared to these who have automated.
+These days, there is much talk about robots taking our jobs and many tasks being automated.
+As much as many people don’t like change, this is something that is already happening and changing the way business is done such as Amazon.
+It is inevitable and businesses that do not do so will struggle to contain their cost structures and therefore pricing compared to those who have automated.

 Efficiency is doing something without waste.

 Automation means to introduce automatic processes ie these that just happen and don’t need human involvement.

 One of the biggest causes of extra expenses for a business is doing things one way because that’s how they have always been done.
 This is very likely to be a recipe for inefficiency and probably missing out on the benefits of advances in technology available.
 It’s a bit like ploughing a field by hand because you haven’t heard of plough-horses and petrol tractors.